How our school began …

 With increasing numbers of children in the Merivale area, a room off to the side of Merivale Anglican Church was established in1882 and named St Albans Side School.
 Miss Sarah Fee was engaged as Mistress of the Side School and the first pupil entered into the Admission Register was Benjamin Charles Wylie.

 Over the next few years the roll grew rapidly and very soon a larger site was required.
-The new school first opened its doors on the present site on 2nd February 1887.
+The new school first opened its doors on the present site on 2nd February 1887 on land owned by Sir Robert Heaton Rhodes.
 The school continued to be known as St Albans Side School and it was not until 1908 that Elmwood came into being as a district school in its own right.

 The name `Elmwood’ is thought to have been chosen for the new school after Sir Robert Heaton Rhodes family home.
 Elmwood house was built in the early 1860’s and named after the English elm trees (erema) growing along its Papanui Road boundary.